cakephp/authentication/docs/en/url-checkers.rst

 ############

-To provide an abstract and framework agnostic solution there are URL checkers implemented that allow you to customize the comparision of the current URL if needed.
+To provide an abstract and framework agnostic solution there are URL checkers implemented that allow you to customize the comparison of the current URL if needed.
 For example to another frameworks routing.

 Included Checkers